Theodosius of Kiev

 When Theodosius took over in the monastery, he began to practice abstinence, fasting, and tearful prayer. ...
 He also interested himself in searching out monastic rules.
-There was in Kyiv at the time a monk from the Studion Monastery named Michael, who had come from Greece. ...
+There was in Kiev at the time a monk from the Studion Monastery named Michael, who had come from Greece. ...
 Theodosius inquired of him the practices of the Studite monks.
 He obtained their rule from him, copied it out, and established it in his own monastery to govern the chanting of monastic hymns, in making reverences, reading of the lessons, behavior in church, the whole ritual, conduct at the table, proper food for special days, and to regulate all else according to prescription.

 After obtaining all this information, Theodosius thus transmitted it to his monastery, and from the latter all others adopted the same instruction.
 Whereas the Monastery of the Caves is honored among the oldest of them all.

 According to the Life of Theodosius by Nestor the Chronicler:

 He was respected, not because of fine clothes or rich estates, but for his radiant life and purity of spirit, and for his teachings, fired with the inspiration of the Holy Ghost.
 To him the goatskin and the hair-shirt were more precious than a king’s purple robe, and he was proud to wear them.

-Theodosius was glorified (canonized) as a saint by the Eastern Orthodox Church in 1066.
+Theodosius has been glorified (canonized) as a saint by the Russian Orthodox Church.
 His main feast day is 3 May, the date of his repose.
 His relics were discovered by Nestor the Chronicler on 14 August 1091, and were found to be incorrupt.
 The relics were transferred to the main catholicon (cathedral) of the monastery, and a second annual feast day was established in commemoration of this event.